Anthropology

 Attributes: Social Science

-An introduction to the interacting roles of heredity, culture and environment in human families and populations.
-Introduces the biological bases for variation within/between human populations.
-Students may not hold credit for both ANTH 2860 and ANTH 2861.
+An introduction to the interacting roles of genes, culture and environment in adaptive context.
+Explores the biological bases for variation within/between modern human populations.
+May not be held with ANTH 2861.

 PR/CR: A minimum grade of C is required unless otherwise indicated.